-Companies Agree to Pay Licensing Fees to Settle Patent Infringement Suit
+Companies Agree to Pay to Settle Patent Infringement Suit

 BU to be compensated for technology in popular electronics products

-Technology giants Apple, Amazon, and Sony are among 25 companies that have settled lawsuits filed by BU alleging infringement of a professor’s patented technology for producing blue light-emitting diodes (LEDs).
+Twenty-five companies have settled lawsuits filed by BU alleging infringement of a professor’s patented technology for producing blue light-emitting diodes (LEDs).

 The settlement, whose dollar amounts have not been disclosed, was negotiated with RPX, a San Francisco firm that acquires patent rights for corporate clients to help them avoid lawsuits.
 RPX will pay BU a licensing fee for the patents, which will be available to all RPX members.
 About a dozen firms that aren’t RPX members remain in litigation with the University.

-The suits, filed last year, involved the use of gallium nitride thin films, patented in the 1990s by Theodore Moustakas, (ECE, MSE).
+The suits, filed last year, involved the use of gallium nitride thin films, patented in the 1990s by Theodore Moustakas, a College of Engineering professor of electrical and computer engineering.
 The films facilitate the production of high-quality blue LEDs, which are used in an array of electronics products, from flat-panel displays on handheld devices to televisions and general lighting.
 Many popular consumer products incorporate the technology, the University says, including the iPhone 5, the iPad, and the Kindle Paperwhite 6”.

 “This settlement, as well as the licensing of the patents previously by other blue LED manufacturers, is recognition of the importance of my work in the development of this novel technology,” says Moustakas.